 Founded on St. Patrick's Day 1995, the Center for Irish Research and Teaching (CIRT) is an academic and outreach unit of Georgia Southern University, a 27,000-student public university with campuses in Savannah, Statesboro, and Hinesville: cities in the Coastal Region of the State of Georgia, USA.
 In the Irish language (Gaeilge), CIRT's name is: An tIonad um Thaighde agus Theagasc Éireannacha.

 To advance its mission, CIRT relies entirely on stakeholder donations and external grants.
 It has never received direct funding — that is, an Educational and General (E&G) budget line — from the university.
-Neither does its director benefit from course releases or receive tenure-and-promotion consideration in regard to such necessary tasks as:

 Goal ONE • Flagship Unit

 Proud of the State of Georgia's exceptional Irish history and culture — and mindful of the vitality of Georgia's present-day economic relationships with Ireland — the Center for Irish Research and Teaching aims to be the flagship Irish Studies unit in the University System of Georgia (USG), a community of 26 public colleges and universities that serves around 320,000 undergraduate and graduate students.

 Goal TWO • Comprehensive Curriculum